prolept/OxCode/README.md

 Autocompletion is provided as you type, after `[.]` (while calling a function ) or `[this.]` (inside a member function).

+For a better performance, it is *not* recommended to turn on the [Auto Save](https://code.visualstudio.com/docs/editor/codebasics#_save-auto-save) feature of VSCode.

 ![doc generation](https://www.prolept.com/vscode/completion.gif)

 #### Include Autocomplete